Merry Hill Shopping Centre: Retail centres

+Employment

+The 1993 Impact Study found that Merry Hill employed some 3,370 people of whom 80 per cent were women.
+69 per cent of the jobs were part-time.

+Tenants

-The first retailer to move to Merry Hill was furniture retailer MFI, who opened a retail warehousing unit during the autumn of 1985.
-MFI would trade from this unit for 23 years until they went into liquidation in December 2008, with the store having since been occupied by a string of different retailers.
+The first retailer to move to Merry Hill was furniture retailer MFI, which opened a retail warehousing unit during the autumn of 1985.
+MFI would trade from this unit for 23 years until they went into liquidation in December 2008.
 By Christmas 1985, MFI had been joined by Queensway furniture store and electrical retailer Atlantis.
-Further retail warehousing units and a shopping mall were already under construction by this stage.
+Further retail warehousing units and a shopping mall were already nearing completion by this stage.
 By the spring of 1986, two retail parks were operating from the site, incorporating retailers including B&Q, Halfords and Texas Homecare, as well as the centre's first indoor shopping mall.

 The first phase of the indoor shopping centre opened in April 1986, with French hypermarket giant Carrefour opening a store at the centre on 1 July that year.
-They sold the store to Gateway Foodmarkets two years later when withdrawing from the UK, and by 1990 it had been taken over by Asda, who already had a store in Brierley Hill as well as several others in the wider Black Country area, but surprisingly, the Brierley Hill store remained open.
+They sold the store to Gateway Foodmarkets around 18 months later when withdrawing from the UK, and by 1990 it had been taken over by Asda, who already had a store in Brierley Hill town centre as well as several others in the wider Black Country area, but surprisingly, the Brierley Hill store remained open.

-A second shopping centre opened on the ground level in 1987 and the centre was expanded further in early 1988 to include an upper level, although the bulk of the centre was opened on 14 November 1989 - by which time it was the largest shopping centre in Europe.
+A second shopping centre opened on the ground level in 1987 and the centre was expanded further in early 1988 to include an upper level, although the bulk of the centre was opened on 14 November 1989 – by which time it was the largest shopping centre in Europe.
 By the time of its completion, Merry Hill included several multiple stores including clothing retailers: C&A and Littlewoods, general department store British Home Stores and supermarket chain Sainsburys, as well as numerous smaller retailers.

-On 23 October 1990, Marks & Spencer opened a new department store at Merry Hill (the final new store to open at the complex), replacing the recently closed stores in nearby Dudley and West Bromwich.
-The retailer had agreed to become tenants of a store at Merry Hill during the summer of 1989, but had hoped to keep their Dudley and West Bromwich stores open alongside it; however the declining trade in both of these towns led to both stores being closed on 25 August 1990, some two months before the Merry Hill store opened.
-A similar situation had arisen with British Home Stores, who had opened a store in the final phase of the complex in November 1989, but continued to trade from its Dudley store; however the opening of the Merry Hill store was followed by a sharp decline in trade from the Dudley store, and the decision to close this store had been taken by March 1990, with the store finally closing June of that year.
+C&A left the UK during 2001 and the store was reoccupied by H&M.